Joseph Bail (French, 1862–1921)

 Signed lower left: Bail Joseph

 A Letter from His Father is from Bail’s popular series of images depicting cooks and their young assistants at work or at play.
 Here, the young cook assistant standing near a window reads a letter from his father while taking a break from polishing copperware.
 An illustration of a naval battle with the text: “Bombardement et prise d’Alger” (The bombardment and capturing of Algiers) hangs on the wall behind him.
-Although Bail worked at a time when avant-garde artists were exploring new subject matter and styles, he embraced a Realist tradition that recalls the 18th-century French painter Jean-Siméon Chardin and Dutch masters — especially their tranquil atmosphere and luminous quality.
+Although Bail worked at a time when avant-garde artists were exploring new subject matter and styles, he embraced a Realist tradition that recalls the 18th-century French painter Jean-Siméon Chardin and Dutch masters — especially in their tranquil atmosphere and luminous quality.
+In particular, Bail reveled in depicting the reflection of light bouncing off of copper surfaces, which he felt brought a sense of life to his kitchen scenes.
+As he noted in 1906: “It does one good to look at it!
+There is something living and human about beaten copper, as though it was impressed with the personality of the workman through whose hands it passes.”